Prenzlauer Berg: Prenzlauer Berg at the time of the German reunification

 In the interim between the peaceful revolution that brought down the wall in 1989 and the consolidation of a united Germany that began a year later, as many as 39 Wilhelmine apartment houses were occupied by squatters in Prenzlauer Berg alone.
 Focal points were the areas around Kastanienallee, Teutoburger Platz, and Helmholtzplatz (locally known as "LSD-Borough" for the initials of its three main thoroughfares Lychener- Schliemann- and Dunckerstraße).
 The first ones to move in were young grassroots activists from Prenzlauer Berg in search of radical democratic alternatives to the state-socialism of the GDR.
 They were soon joined by young anarchists from West-Berlin and other parts of Germany who set up collective projects ranging from bicycle workshops to community soup kitchens.
-Some of the squats contributed to the cultural life of the borough as they were venues for concerts, poetry slams, and underground movie screenings.
+Some of it contributed to the cultural life of the borough as they were venues for concerts, poetry slams, and underground movie screenings.
 They frequently came under attack by neonazi skinheads.
-While many squats were cleared out by the police by 1998, some inhabitants entered into contracts with the city and were able to stay on.
+While many music chapels were cleared out by the police by 1998, some inhabitants entered into contracts with the city and were able to stay on.

 Most of Prenzlauer Berg's urban apartment blocks had belonged to the state-owned housing associations of the GDR.
 After reunification, they were placed into a privatization scheme and were bought up by private investors who renovated the buildings and raised the rents.
 Many original residents were unable to afford the higher living expenses and were gradually replaced by more affluent newcomers.

 Edith Udhardt (1929–2024) established places for senior citizens and created centres for homeless people, and devoted herself to the concerns of women in the district.
 She was a founding member of the Prenzlauer Berg women's advisory board in 1992, which merged into the Pankow women's advisory board in 2001.
 In 1990, was elected to the Prenzlauer Berg District Council for the first time, and in the 1995 Berlin state election, she was elected to the House of Representatives.